farseerfc/pacvis/README.md

 Then go to http://localhost:8888/ .

 You may need to zoom-in initially to see the rendered picture.
-~~Currenly we have scalability issue when there are too may packages, so we need `maxlevel` to limit the level of dependency depth.~~ We fixed the scalability issue with a modified vis.js, but when there are more than 2000 packages the layout algorithm is still slow (more than 5 mins).
+~~Currently, we have scalability issue when there are too many packages, so we need a `max level` to limit the level of dependency depth.~~ We fixed the scalability issue with a modified vis.js, but when there are more than 2000 packages the layout algorithm is still slow (more than 5 mins).